surprisedpika/hubble/README.md

 ### Controllers

 Currently, the only supported controller is the Nintendo Switch Pro Controller.
-Set the "controller" key to "switch_pro" in layout.json to enable controller polling.
+Set the "controller" key to `true` in layout.json to enable controller polling.

-Due to control sticks being analog, they are seperately handled.
-Any key can access the custom properties `--l-stick-x`, `--l-stick-y`, `--r-stick-x`, and `--r-stick-y`.
-These values are all floats ranging from -1 to 1 (the exact maximum and minimum magnitude is almost always lower, as it depends on the exact hardware and configuration.
-I've found values typically won't surpass 0.75 / -0.75, but your mileage may vary). -1, -1 is at the top left.
-On most control sticks `sqrt(x * x + y * y)` will not exceed `sqrt(2)`.

 ## Styling